googleapis/google-cloud-python/packages/google-cloud-dialogflow/samples/README.rst

       {list,create,get,delete}
         list                List all Documents that belong to a certain Knowledge base.
-        create              Create a Document for a certain Knowledge base. get                 Get a Document by its id and the Knowledge base id. delete              Delete a Document by its id and the Knowledge baseid.
+        create              Create a Document for a certain Knowledge base.
+Please note that it will be initially disabled until you enable it. get                 Get a Document by its id and the Knowledge base id. delete              Delete a Document by its id and the Knowledge baseid.